Get advice on heat networks

 What heat networks are, and where heat network customers can get advice and support.

-A heat network provides heating and hot water to buildings and homes from a central source.
-This means a property connected to a heat network does not need its own separate heating system such as a combi boiler or heat pump.
+A heat network provides heating, cooling or hot water to buildings and homes from a central source.
+This means a property connected to a heat network does not need its own separate heating system, such as a combi boiler or heat pump.

 - communal heat networks supply customers within a single building, for example a block of flats - this is currently the most common form of heat network in the UK